Kenneth Rogoff: Criticism and controversy

-In April 2013, Rogoff was at the center of worldwide attention with Carmen Reinhart (coauthor of the book This Time is Different) when their widely cited study "Growth in a Time of Debt" was shown to contain computation errors which critics claim undermine its central thesis that too much debt causes recession.
+In April 2013, Rogoff was at the center of worldwide attention with Carmen Reinhart (coauthor of the book This Time is Different) when their widely cited study "Growth in a Time of Debt" was shown to contain computation errors which critics claim undermine its central thesis that too much debt causes low growth.
 An analysis by Thomas Herndon, Michael Ash and Robert Pollin argued that "coding errors, selective exclusion of available data, and unconventional weighting of summary statistics led to serious errors that inaccurately represent the relationship between public debt and GDP growth among 20 advanced economies in the post-war period."
-Their calculations demonstrated that some high debt countries grew at 2.2 percent, rather than the -0.1 percent figure initially cited by Reinhart and Rogoff.
+Their calculations demonstrated that some high-debt countries grew at 2.2 percent rather than the -0.1 percent figure initially cited by Reinhart and Rogoff.
 Rogoff and Reinhart claimed that their fundamental conclusions were accurate after correcting the coding errors detected by their critics.
 They disavowed their claim that a 90% government debt-to-GDP ratio is a specific tipping point for growth outcomes.
 The subject remains controversial, because of the political ramifications of the research, though in Rogoff and Reinhart's words "[t]he politically charged discussion ... has falsely equated our finding of a negative association between debt and growth with an unambiguous call for austerity."